Let’s talk about hip flexor stretches this time. But before that, I hope you are having a great day!

 1. Shift weight onto your toes

-If you have tight hip flexors, your hip flexors will shorten up and they will shift your weight more forward and more on to your toes.
+This hip flexor stretch is perfect.
+It will shorten up and they will shift your weight more forward and more on to your toes.
 The shifting of your mid foot and toes puts greater stress on the knees.
 So if the hip flexors are loosen up, you are able to put more weight on your mid-foot and heel which allows your bigger muscles like hamstring and glutes to help you out when squatting.

 3. Tilt the pelvis forward stretches for hip flexor